auth0/auth0.net/docs-source/migrating-to-v7.md

 #### HS256

+The situation here depends on whether your application [is confidential or public](https://auth0.com/docs/applications/concepts/app-types-confidential-public).

 - If using HS256 and your app is confidential (e.g. a web server) then you must set `SigningAlgorithm` to `SigningAlgorithm.HS256` on all `AuthenticationApiClient` requests.

-- If using HS256 and your app is NOT confidential (e.g. a desktop or mobile app) you should plan to move to RS256 as soon as possible.
+- If using HS256 and your app is **NOT** confidential (e.g. a desktop or mobile app) you should plan to move to RS256 as soon as possible.
 Client secrets can not be kept secure in these types of applications.

 ### Class Reorganization